Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Introduction

-The system is a compound gravitational lens, with two distinct lensing systems involved \citep{Lovell96}.
-The most prominent one is a foreground face-on spiral galaxy $z = 0.89$ that is also responsible for molecular absorption features \citep{Wiklind96}.
+The system is a compound gravitational lens, with two distinct lensing galaxies involved \citep{Lovell96}.
+The main lensing galaxy is a foreground face-on spiral galaxy $z = 0.89$ that is also responsible for molecular absorption features \citep{Wiklind96}.
 The detection of additional HI and OH absorption revealed a second intervening galaxy at $z = 0.19$ \citep{Lovell96}, which should have a limited influence on the lensing effects.
-Specifically, studies suggest that its contribution to the gravitational lensing phenomenon is relatively minor, mainly due to its lower mass and distance compared to the main lensing galaxy at $z=0.89$.
+Studies suggest that its contribution to the gravitational lensing phenomenon is relatively minor, mainly due to its lower mass and distance compared to the main lensing galaxy at $z=0.89$.
 Consequently, its impact on the overall lensing dynamics and image distortion of \pks\ is considered negligible \citep[e.g.,][]{Winn:2002}.

-Despite the rich set of observations collected for \pks\ at several wavelengths (radio, optical, X-rays and \g-rays), the measurement of the temporal delay between the A/B components (hereafter \tab) remains uncertain, with several estimates debated in the literature \citep{vanOmmen:1995,Lovell98,Wiklind:2001,Barnacka11,Neronov15,Barnacka:2015,Abhir:2021,Muller:2023,Agarwal:2025,Wagner:2025}.
+Despite the rich set of observations collected for \pks\ at several wavelengths (radio, optical, X-rays and \g-rays), the measurement of the temporal delay between the A/B components (hereafter \tab) remains uncertain, with several estimates debated in the literature \citep{vanOmmen:1995,Lovell98,Wiklind:2001,Barnacka11,Neronov15,Barnacka:2015,Abhir:2021,Muller:2023,Agarwal:2025,Wagner:2025,Biggs:2025}.
 In our previous study \citep[][hereafter \paperI]{PKS1830_LAT:2015}, we reported no convincing evidence for lensing effects in the \g-ray lightcurve between $2008-2011$.
 Following a prolonged \g-ray high state in 2019–2020 \citep{Buson_PKS1830_LAT_Atel:2019}, we initiated a multiwavelength campaign including X-ray and radio observations \citep{Buson_XRT_ATel:2019}.
 The results of our follow-up monitoring at 43 GHz with the Very Long Baseline Array (VLBA) follow-up are presented in \citet[][\paperIII]{spingola:2025}.
 In this paper (\paperII), using over a decade-long legacy $Fermi$-LAT observations and advanced time-series techniques, we resolve the long-debated \g-ray lensing properties of this system, and unambiguously measure the macrolensing time delay \tab\ along with limits in the magnification ratio \citep[early findings appeared in][]{deToma_Master:2023,DeToma_ICRC:2025}.

 The paper is organized as follows.
 Sec.~\ref{sec:time_delay} offers an overview of the current state of the art.
 In Sec.~\ref{sec:LATdata} describes the \textit{Fermi}-LAT observations and data analysis.
 Sec.~\ref{sec:time_series} introduces time-series methods for estimating the time delay and presents a novel approach to compute the macrolensing magnification ratio.
 Sec.~\ref{sec:method} outlines the strategy for assessing the local and global statistical significance of the findings.
 In Sec.~\ref{sec:results} we present the results.
 Our new findings are discussed in the context of previous discrepancies in delay estimates in Sec.~\ref{sec:comparison}, and of claimed microlensing effects and variability of the magnification ratio in Sec.~\ref{sec:micro}.
 Sec.~\ref{Sec:conclusions} concludes summarizing the main results.